severalnines/docs/installation.rst

 ..
 Note:: Replace ``[ssh user]`` and ``[IP address of the target node]`` with appropriate values.

-21. Open ClusterControl Ui and create the default admin password by providing a valid email address and password.
+21. Open ClusterControl UI and create the default admin password by providing a valid email address and password.
 You will be redirected to ClusterControl default page.
 Go to `Cluster Registrations` and enter the generated ClusterControl API token (step #14) and URL, similar to example below:

 .. image:: img/cc_register_token.png
    :alt: Register ClusterControl API token